Maryland Gun Lawyer

 Further, code § 4-304 states that law enforcement officers may seize and dispose of assault pistols as contraband if they’re possessed, received, purchased, transferred, sold or transported.

 Our criminal defense lawyers are located at offices spread conveniently throughout the state of Maryland, giving you easy access to a free initial consultation and competitively priced legal assistance thereafter.
 Being charged with a gun crime in Maryland is extremely serious, and could result in incarceration, insurmountable fines and extreme difficulty obtaining housing and employment even after you’ve exited the criminal justice system.
-With the help of one of our seasoned, knowledgeable gun defense attorneys, you’ll have the best possible chance of having your charges lowered to the greatest extent or dropped entirely.
+With the help of a seasoned, knowledgeable Maryland gun defense attorneys, defendants may improve their chances of having charges lowered or dropped entirely.

 Baltimore is a haven for gun crimes with a total of 9,664 violent crimes per year, including 3,707 robbery crimes, 5,561 aggravated assault crimes, 238 murders and 158 forcible rape crimes per year.
 Along with over 29,000 annual property crimes, this adds up to a staggering overall crime rate of 6,079 crimes per 100,000 people per year.
 If you’ve been accused of a gun crime in Baltimore, it’s strongly advisable to seek the legal assistance of one of our Baltimore criminal attorneys.